 Caterina Alfieri is an expert hair colorist at New Jersey's Mancuso Salon.
 She has mastered effortless yet elegant results ranging from bright blonde foil highlights to lived-in hand-painted balayage, rich brunettes, and all shades of red.

-Ombré hair colors are still trending this fall, but brunettes may want to consider keeping things darker and slightly more muted than usual.
+Ombré hair colors are still trending, but brunettes may want to consider keeping things darker and slightly more muted than usual.
 Instead of a drastic fade from roots to ends, keep your highlights a mere two to three levels lighter than your base color.
 This will eliminate the need for frequent touch-ups and can extend the time between appointments.

 It turns out you don't need to save your warm, honey blonde color goals for next summer.
 "Warmer tones are complementary on all hair textures and colors," says Alfieri.
 "We all have the tones already existing in our hair, it’s just a matter of exposing the right amount of warmth for our natural hair, or the overall look we’re going for."